torvalds/linux/Documentation/RCU/whatisRCU.rst

 API documentation, and Section 9 is the traditional answer key.

 So, start with the section that makes the most sense to you and your preferred method of learning.
-If you need to know everything about everything, feel free to read the whole thing -- but if you are really that type of person, you have perused the source code and will therefore never need this document anyway.  ;-)
+If you need to kanalw everything about everything, feel free to read the whole thing -- but if you are really that type of person, you have perused the source code and will therefore never need this document anyway.  ;-)